Linear Non-Gaussian Component Analysis via Maximum Likelihood: Simulations: Distributional Noise-rank Assumptions

-We fit D-FastICA using the fastICA R package \citep{Marchini:2010lr}.
+We fit D-FastICA using a modification of the fastICA R package \citep{Marchini:2010lr}.
 We fit PCA+Infomax using our own implementation of the Infomax algorithm.
 We fit PCA+ProDenICA using the ProDenICA function from the R package of that name \citep{hastieR2010}.
 Note that these methods can provide an estimate of $\bS$ but not the mixing matrix, which we estimated using \eqref{eq:hatbMs}.
 We fit the IFA model with two-component mixtures of normals using our own implementation, and the ICs were estimated by their conditional means (see equation (81) in \citealt{attias1999independent}).
-Details are in the Appendix.
+See Web Supplement \ref{supp:secNoisyICA}.